 Manufactured Home Community Energy Efficiency and Emission Reduction Strategy

 Nanaimo has 1,652 manufactured home lots in 20 communities (parks).
-Many of the those living in these communities spend more money on home heating then other Nanaimo residents.
+Many of those living in these communities spend more money on home heating than other Nanaimo residents.
 Extreme temperature swings are common in manufactured homes.
-Manufactured home residents are more reliant on air conditioning than single family homes.
+Manufactured home residents are more reliant on air conditioning than single-family homes.

 Manufactured home communities need unique energy solutions.
-Manufactured home community residents own their own homes; but rent a pad space from the park owner.
+Manufactured home community residents own their own homes, but rent a pad space from the park owner.
 The community (park) operator provides services like electricity to the manufactured homes in the community.
 Community residents choose their own home heating, cooling, and hot water systems.
-Those choices are limited by overall capacity in community.
+Those choices are limited by the overall infrastructure capacity of the community.

-Phase 2 of the project will address community site level barriers, such as limited electrical capacity.
-A number of manufactured home communities will be selected through a grant application process (details to follow) to receive a subsidized electrical capacity study.
-This phase will then suggest solutions to community level barriers preventing heat pump installs.
+Phase 2 of the project is now underway.
+This phase will address community site-level barriers, such as limited electrical capacity.
+Up to three manufactured home communities will be selected through a grant application process to receive a subsidized electrical capacity study.
+This phase will then suggest solutions to community-level barriers preventing heat pump installs.

 Gallery